 Well, you can.
 It’s totally possible, we just haven’t been doing it as much as we should.
 Images with fixed sizes such as JPG files, GIFs, and PNGs have their place on the Web, but their inherently static nature conflicts with the way the Web is going.
 As we move to responsive, flowing designs, the more irritating it gets to have to deal with images that are fundamentally not responsive.
+It’s frustrating beyond belief when I realize that it’s becoming best practice to create and serve several different versions of each image on your site.
+I realize that there are good, technical reasons for this.
+When I was first looking for the solution that lead me to the SVG, I didn’t know how much it would change how I make websites.
+They can be more difficult to acquire, because not every web designer is an illustrator.
+But as support for vector graphics grows online, so will their use.
+Karbon.
 Overview of SVG Animation in Web Design.
 Animated effects for the web have come a long way.

-So, no matter if you are new to the SVG designer or user crowd or if you have been in it from the beginning, it never hurts to add new helpful websites to your list.
 Styling And Animating SVGs With CSS.
 CSS can be used to style and animate scalable vector graphics, much like it is used to style and animate HTML elements.